-My point here is consider there is another way, because in a steady job companies will not pay you for what you are worth.
+My point here is considered there is another way because in a steady job companies will not pay you for what you are worth.
 At best your marginal cost will equal your marginal product, but I rarely see this.
-Being a consultant is getting paid for work done rather than and endless stream of work being piled on you.
+Being a consultant is getting paid for work done rather than and an endless stream of work being piled on you.

 I like working per hour.
 Then it is clear.
 I work and I get paid, I do not work I do not.

 When I worked salary I had to work 24/7.
 100,000 dollars a year = 50 dollars an hour on a 40 hour week.
 But they pay you 100,000 you must work like 60 – 70 hours which brings your rate to 25 – 30 dollars an hour.
 When you are a consultant you have less stress and ownership.
 You just sit in a cube off the radar and do some project.
 When you are a salaried employee you work all the time including nights and weekends.
 If you do this as a consult you bill them and you make a lot.